Setup

 </p>

-Finally, let’s add a test to make sure our dashboard is properly working:
+Finally, let’s add a test to make sure our dashboard is working properly:

 # test/controllers/dashboards_controller_test.rb